mellondil/SWRCG/README.md

 Upon downloading the release, right-click the .zip file and open the Properties.
 Under the General tab, check Unblock, then click OK.

-Unzip to a known location.
+Right-click the .zip file and Extract the contains to a known location.

 # Use
 Open the application by launching the SWRCG.exe file.